Chalgrove: RAF Chalgrove

 In the Second World War the government needed level ground for airfields.
 The standard three-runway Chalgrove Airfield was built in 1943, and in February 1944 the United States Army Air Forces moved in with a photo-reconnaissance squadron of Lockheed P-38 Lightning aircraft.
 Three more squadrons joined in March to bring the station to full strength.
 These squadrons performed many low-level operations over France to provide valuable information prior to, and shortly after, the Normandy landings in June 1944.
 In March 1945 the USAAF PR squadrons from nearby RAF Mount Farm moved to Chalgrove with their P-51 Mustang and P-38 Lightning aircraft.
 Reconnaissance work continued over peacetime Europe in order to assess damage.
 The USAAF left at the end of 1945.

-After the airfield reverted back to the RAF becoming a satellite of RAF Benson, until an agreement was reached with the Martin-Baker Aircraft Company to use the airfield to test ejection seats.
+After the airfield reverted to the RAF becoming a satellite of RAF Benson, until an agreement was reached with the Martin-Baker Aircraft Company to use the airfield to test ejection seats.
 The first live ejection from a Martin-Baker seat, fitted to a Gloster Meteor, was made over Chalgrove airfield in July 1946.
 Martin-Baker still uses the airfield.
 It is mostly used for ejection seat testing and very few aircraft now use the airfield.
 In 2016 the Ministry of Defence transferred ownership of the airfield site to the Homes and Communities Agency (HCA), which in 2018 was succeeded by Homes England.